-Meera Sodha's debut cookbook, Made In India, is an entirely fresh take on Indian cookery.
-With over 130 recipes drawn from Meera's family archive, it's an accessible guide to real Indian home cooking.
-Out in July 2014, it will change the way you view curry forever.
+Meera Sodha’s debut cookbook, Made In India, is an entirely fresh take on Indian cookery.
+With over 130 recipes drawn from Meera’s family archive, it’s an accessible guide to real Indian home cooking and will change the way you view (and cook) curry forever.

 One of Meera’s greatest foodie influences is her mother (pictured left).
 In her book, Meera says of her, “My mother’s spoon cast a spell over me from a young age, and it is to her I owe my love of cooking”.
 In celebration of Mother’s Day, we asked Meera to choose a recipe from her book that best illustrates her mum’s cooking.
 For Meera, it all comes down to the simplest of chicken curries, and here’s why.